dmbarbour/wikilon/docs/AwelonLang.md

 * words to encode natural numbers, regex `[1-9][0-9]*`
 * secure hash resources `$secureHash` or `%secureHash`

 Other words are user defined, through a dictionary.
 There is no hard limit on word size, but words should ideally be kept small.
-In many cases, words may have simple, informal structure - e.g. `foo.doc` to represent documentation for `foo`.
+Words in Awelon are specific to their UTF-8 encoding - for example, use of a combining diaeresis is distinct from use of a precombined codepoint, and Awelon is case sensitive.
+In many cases, words may have simple, informal structure that integrates with tooling - such as defining `foo.doc` to represent documentation for `foo` or `foo.type` to provide hints for static type analysis.

+Standardization of encoding and naming conventions is left to developers.

 ## Dictionary